diogo-bastos/airbnb-lisbon-data-analysis/README.md

 * **listings.csv** - public AirBnb data taken from the following source: http://insideairbnb.com/get-the-data.html.
 * **Airbnb-Lisbon-Data-Analysis.ipynb** - a jupyter notebook which analyses the data in listings.csv.
+* **License** - the license file.

+## License

+This repository is licensed under the MIT License.
+This license is short, simple and permissive with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.
+To learn more, please the read the corresponding license file.